Non-QM Loans Explained: What Investors Need to Know

 Frequently Asked Questions

-No. Non-QM simply means the loan does not follow CFPB rules for qualified mortgages.
+No. Non-QM simply means the mortgage does not follow CFPB rules for qualified mortgages.
 These are legitimate products offered by licensed lenders.
-For many investors, non-QM loans are the best available option.
+For many investors, Real Estate Property Non-QM Loans are the best available option.

-Can You Refinance Out of a Non-QM Loan?
+Can You Refinance Out of a Real Estate Property Non-QM Loans?

 Yes.
 Many investors use non-QM products as a stepping stone.
-You might use a hard money loan to acquire and renovate a property, then refinance into a long-term DSCR loan once the property is stabilized and generating rental income.
+You might use a hard money mortgage to acquire and renovate a property, then refinance into a long-term Real Estate Property DSCR Loans once the property is stabilized and generating rental income.

-Some do, but most non-QM lending happens through specialized mortgage companies and private lenders like REIF Loans who have more flexibility in structuring and underwriting deals.
+Some do, but most non-QM lending happens through specialized mortgage companies and private lenders like Real Estate Investor Friendly Loans who have more flexibility in structuring and underwriting deals.

 Share the Post: